Red states and blue states: History of current designations

 Since the 1984 election, CBS has used the opposite scheme: blue for Democrats, red for Republicans.
 ABC used yellow for Republicans and blue for Democrats in 1976, then red for Republicans and blue for Democrats in 1980, 1984, and 1988.
 In 1980, when John Anderson had a relatively well publicized campaign as an independent candidate, at least one network indicated provisionally that they would use yellow if he were to win a state.
 Similarly, at least one network would have used yellow to indicate a state won by Ross Perot in 1992 and 1996, though neither of them did claim any states in any of these years.

-By 1996, color schemes were relatively mixed, as CNN, CBS, ABC, and The New York Times referred to Democratic states with the color blue and Republican ones as red, while Time and The Washington Post used the opposite scheme.
-NBC used the color blue for the incumbent party, which is why blue represented the Democrats in 2000.
+By 1996, color schemes were relatively mixed, as CNN, CBS, ABC, NBC, and The New York Times referred to Democratic states with the color blue and Republican ones as red, while Time and The Washington Post used the opposite scheme.

 In the days after the 2000 election, the outcome of which was unknown for some time after election day, major media outlets began conforming to the same color scheme because the electoral map was continually in view, and conformity made for easy and instant viewer comprehension.
 On election night that year, there was no coordinated effort to code Democratic states blue and Republican states red; the association gradually emerged.
 Partly as a result of this eventual and near-universal color-coding, the terms "red states" and "blue states" entered popular use in the weeks after the 2000 presidential election.
 After the results were final with the Republican George W. Bush winning, journalists stuck with the color scheme, as The Atlantics December 2001 cover story by David Brooks entitled, "One Nation, Slightly Divisible", illustrated.

 Thus, red and blue became fixed in the media and in many people's minds, despite the fact that the Democratic and Republican parties had not officially chosen colors.
 Some Republicans argue the GOP should retain its historic association with blue, since most center-right parties worldwide are associated with blue.
 On March 14, 2014, the California Republican Party officially rejected red and adopted blue as its color.
 Archie Tse, The New York Times graphics editor who made the choice when the Times published its first color presidential election map in 2000, provided a nonpolitical rationale for retaining the red–Republican link, explaining that "Both 'Republican' and 'red' start with the letter 'R.'"